sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

 ### CONSOLE_SWITCH_TABLE

 The `CONSOLE_SWITCH_TABLE` holds the configuration database for the purpose of console switch features.
 This table is filled by the management framework.
-Two new fields will be added to this table.
+Three new fields will be added to this table.

 ```
 ; Console switch feature table